Home/ Practice Areas/ Civil Litigation

 What does civil litigation cost?+

-Civil litigation fee structures vary by case type.
-Some matters are handled hourly, others on flat-fee arrangements for specific phases, and certain plaintiff matters may be eligible for contingency or hybrid arrangements.
-Costs depend on case complexity, expected discovery scope, and likelihood of trial.
-Specifics are discussed openly at the initial consultation.
+Fee structures vary by case type.
+Most civil matters are handled hourly.
+Some specific phases can be priced as flat fees, and certain plaintiff matters may be eligible for contingency or hybrid arrangements.
+Total cost depends on case complexity, expected discovery scope, and likelihood of trial.
+Specifics get discussed openly at the initial consultation.

 What is an injunction and when do I need one?+

 An injunction is a court order requiring a party to do or stop doing something.
-Temporary restraining orders provide emergency relief on minimal notice; preliminary injunctions provide ongoing relief during litigation; permanent injunctions follow final judgment.
-Injunctions require showing irreparable harm, likelihood of success on the merits, balance of harms, and public interest.
-They are time-sensitive and often filed alongside the underlying complaint.
+Temporary restraining orders provide emergency relief on minimal notice.
+Preliminary injunctions provide ongoing relief during litigation.
+Permanent injunctions follow final judgment.
+To get one, you generally have to show irreparable harm, likelihood of success on the merits, balance of harms, and that the public interest favors the relief.
+Injunctions are time-sensitive and often filed alongside the underlying complaint.

 Can I recover attorney's fees in a civil case?+